 Little George

-One cold winter morning as I started up the steps of the bus, Little George reached for my hat – but this time I was prepared[ii]… probably as a result of coaching from my Dad.
-I stepped aside, grabbing his coat sleeve and one quick jerk sent him down the steps, head-first and face down into the snow and slush and mud and gravel.
+One cold winter morning, as I started up the steps of the bus, Little George reached for my hat – but this time I was prepared[ii]… probably as a result of coaching from my Dad.
+I stepped aside, grabbing his coat sleeve, and with one quick jerk, he went flying down the steps, head-first and face down into the snow.

-I also don’t recall what happened to Little George.
-If he continued to ride the bus, I don’t recall that he ever pestered me again.
+I had never been much of a fighter and was never big enough for a real fistfight, so I am pretty sure Joe, the bus driver, was a major player in whatever happened next.
+I also don’t recall what happened to Little George, but I don’t recall that he ever pestered me again.
 My mother recounted this story endlessly whenever she got a chance to brag to anyone who would listen.
-If she were still alive she would be telling me how to write this now.
+If she were still alive, she would be telling me how to write this now.

 By: Jim